Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Bigger Home For Bigger Plants

 Are all these container garden ideas too small for you?
 I am sure this one won’t be!
-Corrugated iron planters are ideal for those who have plenty of garden space and want to try big-scale container gardening.
+I think that corrugated iron planters are ideal for those who have plenty of garden space and want to try big-scale container gardening.

-The math is simple – bigger plants need bigger pots to grow in.
-These big corrugated iron planters will give you plenty of room to grow kale, carrots, salad, and other veggies.
+The math is simple – bigger container plants need bigger pots to grow in.
+These big corrugated iron container plantings will give you plenty of room to grow kale, carrots, salad, and other veggies.

-You can count on these planters to get you through more than just one growing season.
+You can count on these container gardening ideas to get you through more than just one growing season.
 They are sturdy and robust and will last you for longer if you protect them with a thin layer of rust protection spray.

 Tall Planters Get All The Attention

 Want to make a statement with your container garden?
-You can’t go wrong with these beautiful tall planters.
+You can’t go wrong with these beautiful tall planters, in my opinion.
 They get all the attention they deserve.

-The reason why tall planters stand out so much is that we are used to seeing them short.
+The reason why tall container gardening ideas stand out so much is that we are used to seeing them short.
 Garden containers typically lay low to the ground and aren’t in our visual field unless we look down.

 I must say, though, that these tall containers don’t like competition.
 That’s why I recommend that you don’t plant canna lilies and tall ornamental grass in them.
 Such a combination may end up looking ridiculous.